Readri205/MS2_Project/README.md

     * V21.8 Add function to getcountries.js to alpha sort drop down list
     * V21.9 Revert README.md file name to uppercase after Tutor confirmation
     * V22.0 Update README.md for wireframe details
+    * V22.1 Update README with wireframe and country search text

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)